Rox Santos

 Roque Balaoro Santos (born October 8, 1985), simply known as Rox Santos, is a Filipino songwriter and record producer based in Metro Manila, Philippines.
 Santos wrote songs and produced albums for various artists, including: Daniel Padilla, Regine Velasquez, Vina Morales, Vice Ganda, Ylona Garcia, Kaye Cal, Toni Gonzaga, Martin Nievera, Juris Fernandez, Erik Santos, Jed Madela, Angeline Quinto, and Jaya.

 Early life and education

 Rox Santos was born in Manila, with most of his younger years spent in the city of Las Pinas.
 Rox grew up surrounded by music lovers, with his grandmother and some of his aunts, uncles, and cousins being musicians.

-He later studied in Bicol University, the school where her aunt studied music.
-He graduated college in Bicol University with a bachelor's degree in BS Food Technology, he became a manager at a nutrition lab soon after.
+He later studied at Bicol University, the school where her aunt studied music, graduating with a bachelor's degree in food technology.
+He became a manager at a nutrition lab soon after.
 It was not until he met his friend and mentor Jonathan Manalo when his career in music began.